 The Waterloo Region District School Board is committed to encouraging positive school climates for staff and students.
 Students cannot reach their full potential if they do not feel safe, respected and cared for in the classroom, in the school and on the playground.
 The Education Act requires school boards to ensure appropriate consequences are applied to inappropriate behaviour and that supports are in place to assist students in changing those behaviours.

-Progressive Discipline can range from a loss of verbal reminders to full expulsion depending on the seriousness of the incident.
-The goal of all interventions should provide students with appropriate supports that address inappropriate behaviour.
+Progressive discipline can range from verbal reminders to full expulsion, depending on the seriousness of the incident.
+The goal is to provide students with appropriate supports that address inappropriate behaviour.

 WRDSB

-The Waterloo Region District School Board (WRDSB) has implemented a number of different strategies and programs to over the years to improve school cultures, promote positive student behaviour and to move from a punitive to a more restorative approach to deal with challenging behaviour.
-The results of the efforts can be seen in the suspension rates, which were calculated by the Ministry of Education at Number of Students Suspended, Enrollment and Rate of suspension by School Board 2000 – 2003 and Number of Students Suspended, Enrollment and Rate of Suspension by School Board 2003-2004 to 2010-2011.
+The Waterloo Region District School Board (WRDSB) has implemented a number of different strategies and programs over the years to improve school cultures, promote positive student behaviour and to move from a punitive to a more restorative approach to deal with challenging behaviour.

 Early and Ongoing Interventions